Self-supervised Detransformation Autoencoder for Representation Learning in Open Set Recognition

-Recent advances in self-supervised learning have shown great potential in learning representations without pre-defined annotations.
-A typical solution is to apply transformations to input images and train a classifier to predict the properties of the transformations instead of the images.
-In this paper, we bring self-supervised pre-training to the OSR problem and combine the pre-trained model with different types of loss functions: classification loss and representation loss.
-Particularly, we propose a self-supervision method, Detransformation Autoencoder (DTAE), for the pre-training process.
-DTAE consists of three components: an encoder, a decoder, and an input transformer module.
+In this paper, we bring self-supervised pre-training to the OSR problem and fine-tune the pre-trained model with different types of loss functions: classification loss and representation loss.
+Particularly, we propose Detransformation Autoencoder (DTAE) for self-supervision.
+DTAE consists of three components: an encoder, a decoder, and an input transformation module.
 The encoder encodes all transformed images to representations, and the decoder reconstructs the representations back to the original images before transformations.
-Compared to the traditional autoencoder, DTAE engages in learning the representations that describe the pixels and are invariant to the transformations.
-Our contribution in this paper is threefold: First, we introduce DTAE as a self-supervised pre-training process for the OSR tasks.
-Second, our experiment results show that DTAE significantly improves the model performances for different down-streaming loss functions on several standard image datasets.
-Third, our analysis indicates that DTAE can yield representations that contain more information about the target classes and less transformation information than RotNet.
+Compared to the traditional autoencoder, DTAE learns the representations that describe the pixels and are invariant to the transformations.
+Our contribution in this paper is threefold: First, we introduce DTAE as a self-supervised pre-training method for the OSR tasks.
+Second, our experiment results show that DTAE significantly improves the model performances for different down-streaming loss functions on several image datasets.
+Third, our analysis indicates that DTAE is able to capture some cluster information for both known and unknown samples even without class labels.

 We organize the paper as follows.
 In section 2, we give an overview of related work.
 Section 3 presents the self-supervision method, DTAE, in pre-training for the OSR tasks.
 Section 4 shows that the pre-training process can significantly improve the model performance in several standard image datasets.
-Meanwhile, the models pre-trained with DTAE achieving the best performance in detecting the unknown class and classifying the known classes.
+Meanwhile, the models pre-trained with DTAE achieve the best performance in detecting the unknown class and classifying the known classes.